-During a transitional epoch, the workers movement does not have a systematic and well-balanced but a feverish and explosive character.
-Slogans as well as organizational forms should be subordinated to the indices of the movement.
-On guard against routine handling of a situation as against a plague, the leadership should respond sensitively to the iniative of the masses.
-Sit-down strikes, the latest phenomenon of this kind of iniative, go beyond the limits of "normal" capitalist procedure.
-Independently of the demands of the strikers, the temporary seizure of factories deals a blow to the of the revolutionary mass movement to the control of openly reactionary idol, capitalist property.
-Every Sit-down strike poses in a practical manner the question of who is boss of the factory: the capitalist or the worker?
+During a transitional epoch, the workers' movement does not have a systematic and well-balanced but a feverish and explosive character.
+Slogans as well as organisation forms should be subordinated to the indices of the movement.
+On guard against routine handling of a situation as against a plague, the leadership should respond sensitively to the initiative of the masses.
+Sit-down strikes, the latest phenomenon of this kind of initiative, go beyond the limits of "normal" eapitalist procedure.
+Independently of the demands of the strikers, the temporary seizure of factories deals a blow to the idol, capitalist property.
+Every sit-down strike poses in a practical manner the question of who is boss of the factory: the capitalist or the workers?

-If the sit-down strike raises this question episodically, the factory committee gives it organized expression.
-Elected by all the factory employees, the factory committee immediatly creates a counterweight to the will of the administration.
+If the sit-down strike raises this question episodically, the factory committee gives it organised expression.
+Elected by all the factory employees, the factory committee immediately creates a counterweight to the will of the administration.

-The reformist criticism of bosses of the so-called "economic royalist" type like Ford in contra-distinction to "good", "democratic" exploiters, we counterpoise the slogan of factory committees as centers of struggle against both the first and the second.
+To the reformist criticism of bosses of the so-called "economic" "royalist" type like Ford in contra-distinction to "good," "democratic" exploiters, we counterpose the slogan of factory committees as centres of struggle against both the first and the second.

-Trade union bureaucrats, in accordance with their general conduct, will resist the creation of factory committees as they resist every bold step taken along the road of mobilizing the masses.
+Trade union bureaucrats, in accordance with their general conduct, will resist the creation of factory committees as they resist every bold step taken along the road of mobilising the masses.

-However, the wider the sweep of the movement the easier will it be to break this registence.
-There the closed shop has already been instituted in "peaceful" times, the committee will formally coincide with the usual organ of the trade union, but will renew its personnel and iden its functions.
+However, the wider the sweep of the movement, the easier will it be to break this resistance.
+Where the closed shop has already been instituted in "peaceful" times, the committee will formally coincide with the usual organ of the trade union, but will renew its personnel and widen its functions.
 The prime significance of the committee, however, lies in the fact that it becomes the militant staff for such working class layers as the trade union is usually incapable of moving to action.
-It is precisely from these more oppressed layers that the most self-sacrificing battalions of the revolution will come
+It is precisely from these more oppressed layers that the most self-sacrificing battalions of the revolution will come.

 From the moment that the committee makes its appearance, a factual dual power is established in the factory.
-By its very essence, it represents the transitional state because it includes in itself two irreconcilable regimes: the capitalist and the proletariat.
-The fundamental significance of factory committees is precisely contained in the fact that they open the doors if not to a direct revolutionary, then to a pre-revolutionary period,-between the bourgeois and the proletarian regimes.
-That the propagation of the factory committee idea is neither premature nor artificial is amply attested to by the waves of cit-down strikes spreading through several countries.
+By its very essence, it represents the transitional state because it includes in itself two irreconcilable regimes: the capitalist and the proletarian.
+The fundamental significance of factory committees is precisely contained in the fact that they open the doors if not to a direct revolutionary, then to a pre-revolutionary period-between the bourgeois and the proletarian regimes.
+That the propagation of the factory committee idea is neither premature nor artificial is amply attested to by the waves of sit-down strikes spreading through several countries.
 New waves of this type will be inevitable in the immediate future.
-It is necessary to begin a campaign in favor of factory committees in time in order not to be caught unawares.
+It is necessary to begin a campaign in favour of factory committees in time in order not to be caught unawares.